-The Funds are intended for long-term investors and is not designed for investors who are seeking short-term gains.
-Shortterm "market-timers" who engage in frequent purchases and redemptions may disrupt the Funds' investment program and create additional transaction costs that are borne by all of the Funds' shareholders.
+The Fund is intended for long-term investors and is not designed for investors who are seeking short-term gains.
+Short-term "market-timers" who engage in frequent purchases and redemptions may disrupt the Fund's investment program and create additional transaction costs that are borne by all of the Fund's shareholders.
 The Board of Trustees has adopted policies and procedures that are designed to discourage excessive, short-term trading and other abusive trading practices that may disrupt portfolio management strategies and harm performance.
-The Funds take additional steps to reduce the frequency and effect of these activities in the Funds.
+The Fund takes additional steps to reduce the frequency and effect of these activities in the Fund.
 These steps include, among other things, monitoring trading activity and using fair value pricing.
 Although these efforts are designed to discourage abusive trading practices, these tools cannot eliminate the possibility that such activity will occur.
-The Funds implement these tools to the best of their ability, and in a manner that they believe is consistent with shareholder interests.
-Except as noted herein, the Funds apply all restrictions uniformly in all applicable cases.
+The Fund implements these tools to the best of their ability, and in a manner that they believe is consistent with shareholder interests.
+Except as noted herein, the Fund applies all restrictions uniformly in all applicable cases.

 Monitoring Trading Practices.
-The Funds monitor selected trades in an effort to detect excessive short-term trading activities.
-If, as a result of this monitoring, a Fund believes that a shareholder has engaged in excessive short-term trading, it may, in its discretion, ask the shareholder to stop such activities or refuse to process purchases in the shareholder's accounts.
-In making such judgments, each Fund seeks to act in a manner that it believes is consistent with the best interests of its shareholders.
-The Funds use a variety of techniques to monitor for and detect abusive trading practices.
-These techniques may change from time to time as determined by the Funds in their sole discretion.
-To minimize harm to each Fund and its shareholders, the Funds reserve the right to reject any purchase order (but not a redemption request), in whole or in part, for any reason and without prior notice.
-Each Fund may decide to restrict purchase and sale activity in its shares based on various factors, including whether frequent purchase and sale activity will disrupt portfolio management strategies and adversely affect Fund performance.
+The Fund monitors selected trades in an effort to detect excessive short-term trading activities.
+If, as a result of this monitoring, the Fund believes that a shareholder has engaged in excessive short-term trading, it may, in its discretion, ask the shareholder to stop such activities or refuse to process purchases in the shareholder's accounts.
+In making such judgments, the Fund seeks to act in a manner that it believes is consistent with the best interests of its shareholders.
+The Fund uses a variety of techniques to monitor for and detect abusive trading practices.
+These techniques may change from time to time as determined by the Fund in its sole discretion.
+To minimize harm to the Fund and its shareholders, the Fund reserves the right to reject any purchase order (but not a redemption request), in whole or in part, for any reason and without prior notice.
+The Fund may decide to restrict purchase and sale activity in its shares based on various factors, including whether frequent purchase and sale activity will disrupt portfolio management strategies and adversely affect Fund performance.

 Fair Value Pricing.
-Each Fund employs fair value pricing selectively to ensure greater accuracy in its daily NAVs and to prevent dilution by frequent traders or market timers who seek to take advantage of temporary market anomalies.
+The Fund employs fair value pricing selectively to ensure greater accuracy in its daily NAVs and to prevent dilution by frequent traders or market timers who seek to take advantage of temporary market anomalies.
 The Board of Trustees has developed procedures which utilize fair value pricing when reliable market quotations are not readily available or when corporate events, events in the securities market and/or world events cause the Adviser to believe that a security's last sale price may not reflect its actual market value.
 Valuing securities at fair value involves reliance on judgment.
 Fair value determinations are made in good faith in accordance with procedures adopted by the Board of Trustees.
-There can be no assurance that a Fund will obtain the fair value assigned to a security if it were to sell the security at approximately the time at which a Fund determines its NAV per share.
+There can be no assurance that the Fund will obtain the fair value assigned to a security if it were to sell the security at approximately the time at which the Fund determines its NAV per share.
 More detailed information regarding fair value pricing can be found in this Prospectus under the heading entitled "Shareholder Information - Pricing of Shares."